KrisPett/KrisPett/README.md

    <!-- I'm <a href="">Tony Robin</a>!  -->
 </h2>

-- :hammer: I’m currently working as a Full Stack Web Developer in Java and TypeScript.
+- :hammer: I’m currently working as a Full Stack Web Developer.
-- 🌱 I’m currently learning microservices with Spring Cloud and Kubernetes.
+- 🌱 I’m currently learning Kubernetes / Devops.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/kristoffer-pettersson3).

 <!--